 One of the most effective ways of dealing with a difficult loss is sharing with others who have had a similar experience.
 But people who leave a restrictive religious group are often very isolated by the nature of their experience.
 Family members and friends still involved with the group are not likely to be supportive, and ex-members may have few social contacts who are not members of the group.
 Even when there are connections to friends and family outside the group, people with no comparable experience may have little understanding of the difficulties involved in leaving a restrictive group or the degree to which group membership can continue to have an impact long past the time of leaving.
-Even professional helpers such psychotherapists and clergy may not grasp the significance of group membership and the process of leaving.
+Even professional helpers such as psychotherapists and clergy often fail to grasp the significance of group membership and the process of leaving.
 It can be a very lonely experience.

 But the internet now makes it possible to connect with people all over the world who share a similar experience, and there is a tremendous amount of information available there for former members of all sorts of religious groups.
 The links on my Internet Resources for Former Members of Restrictive Religious Groups page are only a small sampling.
 Many sites have a place for discussion and sharing experiences as well as links to similar sites.

 Original Material & Photographs ©2009 James C. Moyers